MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/convert.md

 author: cgranade
 uid: microsoft.quantum.libraries.convert
 ms.author: chgranad
+ms.date: 9/22/2020
 ms.topic: article
 no-loc: ['Q#', '$$v']
 ---

-# Type Conversions #
+# Type conversions

 Q# is a **strongly-typed** language.
 In particular, Q# does not implicitly cast between distinct types.
-For instance, `1 + 2.0` is not a valid Q# expression.
+For example, `1 + 2.0` is not a valid Q# expression.
 Rather, Q# provides a variety of type conversion functions for constructing new values of a given type.

+## Built-in types

-For example, <xref:microsoft.quantum.core.length> has an output type of `Int`, so its output must first be converted to a `Double` before it can be used as a part of a floating-point expression.
+For example, <xref:microsoft.quantum.core.length> has an output type of `Int`, so its output must first be converted to a `Double` before you can use it as a part of a floating-point expression.
-This can be done using the <xref:microsoft.quantum.convert.intasdouble> function:
+This is done using the <xref:microsoft.quantum.convert.intasdouble> function:

 ```qsharp
 open Microsoft.Quantum.Convert as Convert;